Rochester Towers Condominiums needing long-term fix despite work to stabilize building

 The City says once the full work is complete and the magnitude of the issues identified, there will be a better understanding of potential timelines regarding resident access, plans for remediation, and construction activities.

-The City also said the space for staging and construction materials related to shoring activities no longer requires the closure of 5th Ave.
-SW and the roadway is open to vehicular and pedestrian traffic.
+ABC 6 News has been trying to talk to the management company since last week, but they have still not responded.

+Many residents say they’re frustrated by a lack of communication, and how this whole thing has been handled.

-The City’s Community Development department will continue to support the effort of contractors working on this project, which includes the structural engineering firm hired by Rochester Towers Condominiums.
+The City says its Community Development department will continue to support the effort of contractors working on this project, which includes the structural engineering firm hired by Rochester Towers Condominiums.